NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Made a mid
 - 5BBA(A) transition adjusted to be quicker
 - 5A charge changed from 11f to 8f
+- 2B(B) is medium power instead of weak, giving the move more blockstun and making the blockstring harder to get out of with jA kunais
 - 2A stagger removed
 - 2A(B)
     - Has more lift and ends earlier
     - Transition slowed down
+    - Is medium power instead of weak, giving the move more blockstun and making the blockstring harder to get out of with JA kunais
 - 2AB(A) does 8BB(A)
 - 2A(A) staggers and has increased lift
+- 6B
+    - High crushes from frame 7-16
+    - Hitboxes increased in size to 128 (from 102)
+    - Does 17 damage up from 15, Ukon’s does 20 up from 18
 - 6B(B) replaced with 8B with follow ups
 - 6A
     - If holding A it does the launching hit and more damage